arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 #### 1.3.
 Onboard Memory Units

-The Portenta Max Carrier equips two different memory unit access: Flash Memory and Mini SD Card slot.
+The Portenta Max Carrier equips two different memory units on-board: Flash Memory and Mini SD Card slot.

 - Flash Memory on-board the Portenta Max Carrier has 2MB of storage via QSPI (Quad Serial Peripheral Interface).
 - Mini SD Card slot grants the possibility to extend the storage size.
 It can be used to process hefty amount of log data, which can be from sensors or programmed on-board computer registry.